temporalio/documentation/docs/go/how-to-develop-an-activity-definition-in-go.md

 - an application level DB pool
 - client connection to another service
 - reusable utilities
-- any other expensive resources, you only want to initialize once per process
+- any other expensive resources that you only want to initialize once per process

 Because this is such a common need, the rest of this guide shows Activities written as `struct` methods.